 An ecological survey was conducted in 2012, which measured and documented the flora and fauna of the city.
-Another survey will be completed within the next 5 years that will ideally be overlayed with Climate Change Risk Assessment data.
+Another survey will be completed within the next five years that will ideally be overlayed with Climate Change Risk Assessment data.
 Though this has not yet been confirmed, the idea is to create different layers of analysis to check sensitivities and exposures that can lead to better-informed decisions.
 In 2013, the drainage department conducted a survey of water permeation throughout the city.
-The purpose of the new survey is on one hand to improve decision-making in terms of new buildings and regulations, and on the other to better understand our ecological system status.
+The purpose of the new survey is on one hand to improve decisionmaking in terms of new buildings and regulations, and on the other to better understand our ecological system status.
+Develop new inclusive governance frameworks, practices and programmes (1) to mandate or incentivize both the private sector (residents, businesses and institutions) and link cross sectors within public services; to increase and enhance natural solutions in our urban form, buildings and infrastructure design that provide direct human, ecosystem and climate services towards achieving the 2030 target.